All Products

 Billing

-• When you use the max versions feature, you are charged for the storage usage of version numbers and data with various version numbers.
+• When you use the Max Versions feature, you are charged for the storage usage of version numbers and data with various version numbers.

 • When you configure TTL to delete data, you are not charged for the delete operations that are performed by Tablestore.
 When you enable the TTL feature, Tablestore adds timestamps to each attribute column as the version numbers.
 You are charged for the storage usage of version numbers and data with various version numbers.

-For more information, see Storage usage.
+For more information, see Data storage.

 FAQ